What Year Did Christ Die?

 We will use the King James Version (KJV), the Living Bible Paraphrased (LBP), the Jerusalem Bible (JB), and literal translations for clarity.

-The Living Bible Paraphrased more clearly explains the meaning using the prophetic 'day for a year' calculation (Ezk.4:6; Num.14:33-34).
+The Living Bible Paraphrased more clearly explains the meaning of verse 24 using the prophetic 'day for a year' calculation (Ezk.4:6; Num.14:33-34).

 Clearly, verse 24 is telling us that, sometime after the 490 years of national punishment of Israel and Judah, the following events would take place: